2480258/FiveMinCrawler/README.md

 - Recursively downloads web pages that pass conditions specified by you (regex)
 - Effectively parses downloaded HTML powered by [jsoup](https://github.com/jhy/jsoup)
-- Saves parsed and downloaded things (web pages, images, and others) as you want (directory and file names)
+- Saves parsed and downloaded things (web pages, images, and others) as you want (directory, file names and format)
 - Skips downloading pages if you did before (only applies pages that you want)

 ## Getting Started

+Firstly, if you have any questions, suggestions and others then please use issue tab.

 ### Command-line Options